 Many years ago we started writing an essay called “Checking In.”
-Now this essay is the provisional title chapter of a book we plan to write together some day on experiments in transfeminist and queer (TFQ) networked intimate publics.
-We hope that the Cabaret Commons is such an experiment.
-“Checking in” is the feminist method of going around a room at the beginning of a meeting and finding out how everyone is doing, where they’re at, and what they are bringing to the meeting — thoughts, feelings, and so on.
+Now this essay is the provisional title chapter of our book Heavy Processing (coming soon with Punctum Press), on experiments in trans- feminist and queer (TFQ) networked intimate publics.
+1 We hope that the Cabaret Commons is such an experiment.
+“Checking in” is the feminist method of going around a room at the beginning of a meeting and finding out how everyone is doing, where they’re at, and what they are bringing to the meeting -- thoughts, feelings, and so on.
 A “check in” can take anywhere from five minutes to over an hour, depending on how many people are in the room and how long everyone speaks.
 This process, of asking and listening to how people are and where they are at is not some kind of group therapy session that starts off a meeting (although sometimes it does feel therapeutic), but, rather, it is about knowledge gathering so that, at the end of this process, everyone in the room will know a little something about how everyone is doing and how that might affect the way things go during the meeting.

 Process is central to many trans-feminist and queer organizing, art- and politics-making and, indeed, cabaret-making practices.
 It’s about care in the face of risk, precarity, excitement, enthusiasm, variously joyful and sad feelings, urgency, and the uneven distribution of resources.
 It’s about building relationships before, and as the basis of, building movements or events or collaborative work.
 In her essay on Lizzie Borden’s beloved film, Born in Flames (1983), Christina Hanhardt invites us into the familiar hot-house feel of process: